stgm/scientific-programming-1/41 Statistics/30 FittingPython/10 FittingPython.md

 #### Assignment 4: a fit to the data with a model: f(x) = ax+b

 Write a program `statistics_4.py` in which you fit data to both a straight line and a linear relationship.
-To this end, use the tools in Python like we've demonstratad above and reproduce the graphs that we've shown at the beginning of the module.
-That means you have to show both the data and both of the 'best' funtions in the graph.
+To this end, use the tools in Python like we've demonstrated above and reproduce the graphs that we've shown at the beginning of the module.
+That means you have to show both the data and both of the 'best' functions in the graph.
 Make sure that the values of the parameters are displayed.
 Also `print` the values by way of output:

 {: .language-python}
     A fit of f(x)=c     gives the best value:   c = x.xx